Dipti2021/Dipti2021/README.md

 ![Visitor Count](https://profile-counter.glitch.me/Dipti2021/count.svg)

  Hello everyone!
 My name is Dipti and I welcome you to my Github page!
-I am a Full Stack Web Developer and an Engineer with a background in the education sector and a curious learner for life.
-I has been learning various coding and Object Orienting languages like JavaScript, CSS3, HTML5, C++ Python to name a few.
-I have created some front end and back end applications which are based on RESTful API's as well.I am also creating projects using the My SQL Database.
+I am an Instructor, Full Stack Web Developer and an Engineer with a background in the education sector and a curious learner for life.
+I have been learning various coding and Object Orienting languages like JavaScript, CSS3, HTML5, C++ Python to name a few.
+I have created some front end, back end and full stack applications which are based on RESTful API's as well.I am also creating projects using the My SQL and Mongo Database.

  __I am currently working on : Google Clone__